MatthiasNickles/fol2asp/README.md

 `-f`        strong (classical) negation

+Quantifier syntax `FORALL X,Y,Z:` and `EXIST X,Y,Z:` where the variables are bound to ranges somewhere else (e.g., using certain atoms, or `#domain` declarations for older gringo versions) is supported too.

 Parentheses can be used to change precedences or to make precedence explicit.
 All formulas must end with a period mark (full stop), e.g., `p(a,9) & FORALL A, number(A): not even(A).`